 You should be taking some seeds each day for the oils and the protein.
 Grind sesame seeds with flax in a coffee grinder.

-Mix in some nutritional RedStar yeast, and you have lots of protein and b vitamins, along with the good fatty acids.
-A few table spoons daily is adequate, and your fresh vegetable juice, provides more nutrition to your body than any other natural food sources.
+Mix in some nutritional yeast and have lots of protein, b vitamins, and good fatty acids.
+A few tablespoons daily are adequate, and your fresh vegetable juice provides more nutrition to your body than any other natural food source.

-Soy Sources - There is debate going each way on how good soy based protein is.
-My stance is to include small amounts of protein from all food sources in my weekly diet.
-Mix it up.
-Don't settle on a small group.
+Soy Sources - There is a debate on how good soy-based protein is.
+Everything in moderation is good to remember.
 A variety will provide a wider range of amino acids and other nutrients.
-Everything in moderation, and good variety to insure complete protein.
+Everything in moderation and good variety provides complete protein.

 Sea Weed Sources -

 Spirulana, Chollera, Kelp to name a few.
-These are very complete and potent proteins and should be included in your natural foods list.
+These are complete and potent proteins and should be part of your natural foods list.
 I stir the powdered form into a small amount of water and let my juicer top it off with fresh vegetable juice.
 Chase it with a tablespoon of evening primrose oil and your ground seeds.

-Some Meat - Yes, when I go out to a restaurant, I'll order a salmon dinner.
+Some Meat - At a restaurant, order a salmon dinner.
 It's good for you.
 More than anything, I'd say a little red meat now and then is fine.
-The objective here is to primarily live off salad based and natural foods.
-A steak now and then isn't going to matter.
-The idea here is the steak isn't all that nutritious and isn't passed through your body as easily as the salad type foods.
+The objective here is to live off salad-based and natural foods primarily.

 Try not to have too much bread.
-Mixxed whole grain breads are best, in moderation.
+Mixed whole-grain bread is best, in moderation.

-Nutritional yeast contains 18 amino acids (forming the complete protein) and 15 minerals.
-Being rich in the B-complex vitamins, it is vital in many ways and particularly good for stress reduction.
-The B-complex vitamins help make nutritional yeast such a valuable supplement, especially to the vegetarian.
+Nutritional yeast contains 18 amino acids (including the complete protein) and 15 minerals.
+It's good for stress reduction and is a B-complex vitamin.
+The B-complex vitamins help make nutritional yeast a valuable supplement, especially for vegetarians.
 It is one of the rare vegetarian sources of B12.
-One element of yeast is the trace mineral chromium, also known as the Glucose Tolerance Factor (GTF).
-This is necessary to regulate blood sugar and is important for diabetics and people with a tendency toward low blood sugar.
+One element in yeast is the trace mineral chromium.
+Chromium is necessary to regulate blood sugar, and is important for diabetics and people with a tendency toward low blood sugar.

-Nutritional RedStar Yeast, not brewer's yeast.
-It is readily available, inexpensive and easy to take.
-I mix it with my ground seeds.
+Nutritional Yeast, not brewer's yeast.
+It is readily available, inexpensive, and easy to take.

 Seeds And Nuts

-Abundant source of Omega 3 fatty acids, important for strengthening the heart and arterial walls, lowering cholesterol, reducing high blood pressure, diminishing insulin requirement acuity, brain development, adrenal function and sperm formulation.
-Flax Seed is the richest known source of lignans, a constituent of fiber that promotes anti-tumor, anti-viral, anti-bacterial, anti-fungal and antioxidant effects in the body.
+Abundant source of Omega 3 fatty acids, important for strengthening the heart and arterial walls, lowering cholesterol, reducing high blood pressure, diminishing insulin requirement acuity, brain development, adrenal function, and sperm formulation.
+Flax Seed is the richest source of lignans, which have anti-tumor, anti-viral, anti-bacterial, anti-fungal, and antioxidant effects.

 Native to North America, the Sunflower was first grown and used by the American Indians.
-Sunflower Seeds have an impressive nutrient profile, containing significant amounts of calcium, iron, copper, magnesium, phosphorus and potassium.
-In addition, they are an excellent source of protein, the B vitamins, carotenoids and Omega 6 essential fatty acids.
+Sunflower seeds have an impressive nutrient profile, containing significant amounts of calcium, iron, copper, magnesium, phosphorus, and potassium.
+Additionally, they are an excellent source of protein, B vitamins, carotenoids, and Omega 6 essential fatty acids.
 Most notably, Sunflower Seeds are higher in dietary fiber than all other seeds and nuts.

 Yogurt with active culture

 Some yogurt manufacturers pasteurize their yogurt products, while others do not.
-Although the aim of pasteurization is to kill any harmful bacteria, it also kills the beneficial lactic acid bacteria in the yogurt, substantially reducing its health benefits.
-Therefore, to fully enjoy the benefits of yogurt, look for those that feature "live active cultures" or "living yogurt cultures" on the label.
+Although pasteurization aims to kill harmful bacteria, it also reduces the beneficial lactic acid bacteria in the yogurt, substantially reducing its health benefits.
+Therefore, to fully enjoy the benefits of yogurt, look for those with "live active cultures" or "living yogurt cultures" on the label.

-Yogurt is a very good source of iodine, calcium, phosphorous, and vitamin B2.
-It is also a good source of protein, vitamin B12, potassium, molybdenum, zinc and pantothenic acid.
+Yogurt is good for you because it contains iodine, calcium, phosphorous, vitamin B2, protein, B12, potassium, zinc, and pantothenic acid.